netshade/rspec_junit/README.md

 #### Jenkins integration

-To use yarjuf with Jenkins(/Hudson), simply tick the 'Publish JUnit test result report' option in the Jenkins task configuration page and in the 'Test report XMLs' field specify the file name that you expect the JUnit formatted results to be written to, ie: the file path and name specified
+To use rspec_junit with Jenkins(/Hudson), simply tick the 'Publish JUnit test result report' option in the Jenkins task configuration page and in the 'Test report XMLs' field specify the file name that you expect the JUnit formatted results to be written to, ie: the file path and name specified